By Carlos “Carlito” Rovira

 Throughout Puerto Rican history, women have played an exemplary and leading role in the struggle against colonialism and oppression.
 Political and military leaders like Mariana Bracetti, Lola Rodríguez De Tío, Juana Colón, Blanca Canales and many others, have been models of courage and devotion to the struggle for independence and self-determination.

 One of the most widely known and respected women from the 20th century Puerto Rican liberation struggle is Lolita Lebrón.

-Lolita came from a poor, working-class family.
-She was born in the year 1919, when U.S. colonial rule in Puerto Rico was open and brutal, with rampant social misery.
-Her family lived in the legendary city of Lares, known for the 1868 “El Grito de Lares” uprising against Spanish colonialism and chattel slavery in Puerto Rico.
+Lolita was born on November 19, 1919 to a poor working-class family, at a time when U.S. colonial rule was openly brutal with rampant social misery.
+Her family lived in the legendary city of Lares, known for the famous 1868 “El Grito de Lares” uprising against Spanish colonialism and chattel slavery.

 The hardships Lolita’s family faced during her youth, brought upon by the tightening of U.S. colonialism’s economic dominance in the country, contributed to Lolita Lebrón’s strong character.
 As a young woman, like so many of her compatriots, she decided to leave Puerto Rico in 1940 in search of a better life.

 After World War II and into the 1960s, an average of 63,000 people migrated annually to the United States from Puerto Rico.
 By the end of this migration, nearly half of the Puerto Rican nation would be uprooted.
 They were pushed off their land in order to make way for lucrative agricultural and mining industries.
 This was an aspect of Washington’s colonial policy in the interests of giant capitalist corporations but at the expense of the Puerto Rican masses.